likeastore/maintenance/README.md

 ## Description

-Deployment of new version of app or patching the database, could cause the need to put application to `maintanance` mode before all operations are completed.
+Deployment of new version of app or patching the database, could cause the need to put application to `maintenancee` mode before all operations are completed.
 Typically, it's just a page with description of what's happening and when service is going to be restore.

 For REST API's, it's required to send a meaningful HTTP code and description.